Editorial: Old Tools – New Tools

 Let me set the scene.
 FIDS established numerous bases on and around the Antarctic peninsula after World War II.
 During the International Geophysical Year (IGY) of 1957-58, an additional base was established by the Royal Society of London at Halley Bay, a creek in the Brunt Ice Shelf on the eastern coast of the Weddell Sea.
 Halley Bay was named after the great astronomer Sir Edmund Halley.
 After the IGY it was taken over by FIDS which later became BAS.
 The actual base was built some distance from the seaward edge of the ice shelf which was about 40 miles (64 km) from the main inland ice cap.
 In the early 1960s fieldwork began on the inland mountains and nunataks.
 Nunataks are areas of bare rock or isolated mountain peaks within or thrusting through an ice sheet or glacier.
 Survey and geological parties set out by dog sledge to explore these newly discovered areas.
 I was appointed geologist on one of those exploration teams in the 1967-69 seasons.
 Our objectives were to explore the Theron Mountains and the Shackleton Range to the south of Halley Bay.
 These were discovered in 1957 by Sir Vivian Fuchs’ Commonwealth Trans-Antarctic Expedition.

-regarded as the golden age of routine scientific exploration using
+golden age of routine scientific exploration using sledge

-supplies to the field area and then returned to base.
+hauled our supplies to the field area and then returned to

 Huskies of the British Antarctic Survey